Design-Dude/ddBasecolor/README.md

 See the ```rainbow()``` with difference options in [Codepen.io](https://codepen.io/design-dude/pen/abbeBPV)

 #### random(r=1, g=1, b=1, h=1, s=1, l=1, a=0)
-Calculate random color
+Calculate random color .relative to the base colour.
+The lower the values, the closer the random colour will look like the base colour.

-_r_ value between 0 and 1 with which red participates in the random result relative to the base colour
+_r_ value between 0 and 1 with which red participates in the random result

-_g_ value between 0 and 1 with which green participates in the random result relative to the base colour
+_g_ value between 0 and 1 with which green participates in the random result

-_b_ value between 0 and 1 with which blue participates in the random result relative to the base colour
+_b_ value between 0 and 1 with which blue participates in the random result

-_s_ value between 0 and 1 with which saturation participates in the random result relative to the base colour
+_s_ value between 0 and 1 with which saturation participates in the random result

-_l_ value between 0 and 1 with which lightness participates in the random result relative to the base colour
+_l_ value between 0 and 1 with which lightness participates in the random result

-_a_ value between 0 and 1 with which transparency participates in the random result relative to the base colour
+_a_ value between 0 and 1 with which transparency participates in the random result

 ```
 var my_basecolor = new ddBasecolor();